top of page

 I recommend people participate in all the training courses they can; read every blog post and web article, read every book, and get to the environment well ahead of the event, all to ensure they are as well-prepared as possible, and with the greatest chance of success.
 My course is far enough ahead of the events to give people the best chance of practicing what is covered, and to finalise their kit choices before getting to the race location.

 My experience includes multiple podium finishes in Arctic ultras for the foot category, and two 'fastest rookie' finishes (first attempts).
 I have accummulated thousands of miles of sled-hauling, in racing and independent expeditions, from the sub-Arctic to the Arctic sea ice.
 I have also fat-biked thousands of miles in the Arctic and sub-Arctic.
 Considering these and a variety of support roles, I have some useful practical experience to draw on in the sessions.
-I am also an exercise physiologist and biomechanist, and give university lectures on exercise in the extreme cold.
+I am also an environmenal exercise physiologist and biomechanist, giving university lectures on exercise in the extreme cold.
 Hence I have the right academic background to support presentations on cold adaptation, injury, training, nutrition, hydration, and all other aspects of completing these events.

 The course is supported by some of the best brands for Polar expedition gear, with discounts available for participants.